Pentecostalism: Statistics and denominations

 In addition to the denominational Pentecostal churches, there are many Pentecostal churches that choose to exist independently of denominational oversight.
 Some of these churches may be doctrinally identical to the various Pentecostal denominations, while others may adopt beliefs and practices that differ considerably from classical Pentecostalism, such as Word of Faith teachings or Kingdom Now theology.
 Some of these groups have been successful in utilizing the mass media, especially television and radio, to spread their message.

-According to a denomination census in 2022, the Assemblies of God, the largest Pentecostal denomination in the world, has 367,398 churches and 53,700,000 members worldwide.
-The other major international Pentecostal denominations are the Apostolic Church with 15,000,000 members, the Church of God (Cleveland) with 36,000 churches and 7,000,000 members, The Foursquare Church with 67,500 churches and 8,800,000 members.
+According to a denomination census in 2024, the Assemblies of God, the largest Pentecostal denomination in the world, has 450,106 churches and 86,143,293 members worldwide.
+The other major international Pentecostal denominations are the Apostolic Church with 15,000,000 members, the Church of God (Cleveland) with 36,000 churches and 7,000,000 members, The Foursquare Church with 67,500 churches and 8,800,000 members, and the United Pentecostal Church International with 45,521 church and 5,800,000 members.

 Among the censuses carried out by Pentecostal denominations published in 2020, those claiming the most members were on each continent:

 In Africa, the Redeemed Christian Church of God, with 14,000 churches and 5 million members.

 In North America, the Assemblies of God USA with 12,986 churches and 1,810,093 members.

 In South America, the General Convention of the Assemblies of God in Brazil with 12,000,000 members.

 In Asia, the Indonesian Bethel Church with 5,000 churches and 3,000,000 members.

 In Europe, the Assemblies of God of France with 658 churches and 40,000 members.

 In Oceania, the Australian Christian Churches with 1,000 churches and 375,000 members.

 Assessment from the social sciences

 Zora Neale Hurston

-Zora Neale Hurston performed anthropological, sociological studies examining the spread of Pentecostalism.
+Zora Neale Hurston performed anthropological and sociological studies examining the spread of Pentecostalism, published posthumously in a collection of essays called The Sanctified Church.
 According to scholar of religion Ashon Crawley, Hurston's analysis is important because she understood the class struggle that this seemingly new religiocultural movement articulated: "The Sanctified Church is a protest against the high-brow tendency in Negro Protestant congregations as the Negroes gain more education and wealth."
 She stated that this sect was "a revitalizing element in Negro music and religion" and that this collection of groups was "putting back into Negro religion those elements which were brought over from Africa and grafted onto Christianity."
 Crawley would go on to argue that the shouting that Hurston documented was evidence of what Martinique psychoanalyst Frantz Fanon called the refusal of positionality wherein "no strategic position is given preference" as the creation of, the grounds for, social form.